JJ/hoborg/text/text.md

 than second or third hand, that happens.

-But the ducal house was beckoning and I couldn't find anything else that precise night a couple of weeks ago.
+But the ducal house was beckoning and I couldn't find anything else that precise night a couple of days ago.
 Jesus!
-Just a couple of weeks and you are like the child I had and was taken away from me by these revolutionary bastards!
+Just a few days and you are like the child I had and was taken away from me by these revolutionary bastards!
 I thank God Hatless has gone away for good, I couldn't stand his very sight!
 That bastard cheap bum!
 I could curse him all the way to Chattanooga and still have some to go.
 Leech!